Ranamostafatarek/Hospital-Ontology/README.md

 # 4. SPARQL Queries Presented Above:

-•	Query to extract Patients and their Doctor’s names:
+•	Query to extract Patients and their Doctor’s names.

-•	Query to extract Patients, their Doctors and their Specialty:
+•	Query to extract Patients, their Doctors and their Specialty

-•	Query to extract Patients, their Address and Phone Number:
+•	Query to extract Patients, their Address and Phone Number.

-•	Query to extract Patients, their Nurses and their Shifts:
+•	Query to extract Patients, their Nurses and their Shifts.

-•	Query to extract Receptionists, their registered Patients and their Wards:
+•	Query to extract Receptionists, their registered Patients and their Wards.

-•	Query to extract Receptionists, their Shifts and Phone Number:
+•	Query to extract Receptionists, their Shifts and Phone Number.

-•	Query to extract Patients’ Names:
+•	Query to extract Patients’ Names.

-•	Query to extract Doctors’ Names:
+•	Query to extract Doctors’ Names.

-•	Query to extract Receptionist’ Names:
+•	Query to extract Receptionist’ Names.

-•	Query to extract Nurses’ Names:
+•	Query to extract Nurses’ Names.